 The Danish OP D4 at Stavromeni......150 Danish soldiers were serving in the UN and this OP was manned by a Corporal and three Privates.

 The first "Foxtrot" gate at the UNPA.

 Skouriotissa Camp once housed the offices of the Cyprus Mining Corporation.
-The mine closed before the 1974 invasion and the buildingss were used by the UN.
-Today, this camp is called "Camp St Martin" and houses the Argentinian UN.
+The mine closed before the 1974 invasion and the buildings were used by the UN.
+Today, this camp is called "Camp Sant Martin" and is the HQ of the Argentinian UN.

 Maintenance was very important.........the AUSCON vehicles drove 670,000km in the first six months of 1979.

 A self explanatory article regarding the memorial to Sgt Ian Ward.

 Sector 1 still had a number of very isolated OPs that required helicopter resupply.......this one is OP12.